OfficeDev/office-scripts-docs/docs/resources/scenarios/task-reminders.md

     }
     ```

-5. Save the script with the name **Get People**.
+1. Save the script with the name **Get People**.

-6. Next, we need a second script to process the status report cards and put the new information in the spreadsheet.
-In the **Code Editor** task pane, press **New Script** and paste the following script into the editor.
+1. Next, we need a second script to process the status report cards and put the new information in the spreadsheet.
+In the Code Editor task pane, select **New Script** and paste the following script into the editor.

     ```TypeScript
     /**